frappe/frappe_io/frappe_io/www/new-docs/tutorial-refurbished/index.md

 The Docs on frappe have there name which act as the primary key for the doctype.
 So, the next step is to naming the doctype.

 In frappe, the Doctype can be named in different ways:
-- Based on feild: The Doc can be named by it's own feildname. ex: `field:member_name`
+- Based on field: The Doc can be named by it's own feildname. ex: `field:member_name`
 - Based on series: The Doc can be also named in auto-incrementing number series. ex: `MEM.#####`
 - Using format: This is the way to create your own naming scheme. ex:`MEM-{member_name}-{last_name}-{#####}`
 - prompt: The is required to fill manually.